Skip to Content

 • Third-person singular: needs

-Since need is a regular verb, you form the past tense by simply adding -ed.
+When need is used as a main verb, it is a regular verb.
+This means the past tense is formed by adding -ed.

 Examples: